 However, groundwater levels and quality are monitored for review of general groundwater behaviour.
-Hydrographs within Permian groundwater sources will be reviewed as part of the Annual Review (Section 9.2.1) and compared against groundwater model predictions to validate the groundwater model (Section 5.3).
+Hydrographs within Permian groundwater sources will be reviewed on an annual basis, as part of the Annual Review (Section 9.2.1) and compared against groundwater model predictions to validate the (SLR, 2022) groundwater model (Section 5.3).
+This will include review of groundwater level data collected at recently installed VWP locations (DDH1234, DDH1235, DDH1240) near South Bates Extension Longwalls 24-26 approved in Modification 19.